AI4Science-WestlakeU/M2PDE/README.md

 ## Installation

-1. Install dependencies.
+1. Create vitual envirment:

 ```code
 conda create -n ENV_NAME python=3.12.4
 ```

-Install dependencies:
+2. Install dependencies:
 ```code
 pip install -r requirements.txt
 ```

-Fow the Wasserstein disstance, please see: https://www.kernel-operations.io/geomloss/
+For the Wasserstein disstance, please see: https://www.kernel-operations.io/geomloss/

 #  File structure
 - M2PDE
-  - moose                   !
-Use to generate datasets for Experiment 2 and Experiment 3, how to use it can be found in: https://mooseframework.org.
+  - moose                   : Use to generate datasets for Experiment 2 and Experiment 3, how to use it can be found in: https://mooseframework.org.
-  - data                    ! data class and dataloader used in the project
+  - data                    : data class and dataloader used in the project
-  - dataset                 ! datasets ready for training or analysis
+  - dataset                 : datasets ready for training or analysis
   - src
-    - train                 ! codes for training models
+    - train                 : codes for training models
-    - inference             ! codes for inference
+    - inference             : codes for inference
-    - model                 ! model definitions
+    - model                 : model definitions
-    - utils                 !
-Utility scripts and helper functions
+    - utils                 : Utility scripts and helper functions
-    - filepath.py           !
-Python script for file path handling
+    - filepath.py           : Python script for file path handling
-  - results                 ! results and logs from training and inference
+  - results                 : results and logs from training and inference
-  - .gitignore              !
-Specifies intentionally untracked files to ignore by git
+  - .gitignore              : Specifies intentionally untracked files to ignore by git
-  - README.md               !
-Markdown file with information about the project for users
+  - README.md               : Markdown file with information about the project for users
-  - reproducibility_statement.md !
-Markdown file with statements on reproducibility practices
+  - reproducibility_statement.md : Markdown file with statements on reproducibility practices
-  - requirements.txt        !
-Text file with a list of dependencies to install
+  - requirements.txt        : Text file with a list of dependencies to install

 ## Dataset and checkpoint